Zorn's lemma: Every nontrivial ring with unity contains a maximal ideal

 Suppose x is an element of I. Then there exists an ideal J ∈ T such that x is in J. If r ∈ R, then rx is an element of J and hence an element of I. Thus, I is an ideal in R.

 Now, we show that I is a proper ideal.
 An ideal is equal to R if and only if it contains 1.
 (It is clear that if it is R then it contains 1; on the other hand, if it contains 1 and r is an arbitrary element of R, then r1 = r is an element of the ideal, and so the ideal is equal to R.) So, if I were equal to R, then it would contain 1, and that means one of the members of T would contain 1 and would thus be equal to R – but R is explicitly excluded from P.

 The hypothesis of Zorn's lemma has been checked, and thus there is a maximal element in P, in other words a maximal ideal in R.

+A proof of Tychonoff's theorem

+Zorn's lemma implies the ultrafilter lemma, which in turn implies Tychonoff's theorem (together with the axiom of choice).
+However, it is also possible to prove Tychonoff's theorem directly from Zorn's lemma as follows (by using an ultrafilter implicitly).

+Let $X_i$ be a family of compact spaces, not necessarily Hausdorff.
+We shall show that a family $F$ of closed subsets of $X := \prod_i X_i$ with the finite intersection property has nonempty intersection.
+Let $P$ be the collection of all the families of subsets of $X$ with the finite intersection property (not necessarily closed subsets).
+We let $P$ be ordered by set inclusion.
+If $C \subset P$ is a chain, then clearly the union of $C$ has the finite intersection property; so, the union is in $P$.
+Thus, by Zorn's lemma, there is a maximal element $M$ in $P$ containing $F$.
+We shall show that the intersection of all the closed sets in $M$ has nonempty intersection; a fortiori, $F$ has nonempty intersection.